Complete vs Incomplete Spinal Cord Injury: What You Need to Know

 Since incomplete injuries allow your spinal cord to retain some function and to communicate some signals from the brain, survivors of incomplete spinal cord injuries often progress in recovery more rapidly than those with complete SCIs.

-If you’ve received a diagnosis of a complete or incomplete spinal cord injury, it does not mean achieving recovery is impossible.
+If you’ve received a diagnosis of a complete or incomplete spinal cord injury, it does not mean that recovery is impossible.
 Some factors that play critical roles in your recovery include the rehabilitative and medical care you receive early in your journey to recovery, having a positive attitude, and being willing to lean on your existing support system.

 Differences in Treatment